 I loved Originals, Adam Grant’s latest book.
-This one he published in 2013, and while it’s also about personality, its premise is slightly different.
+Give and Take, he published in 2013, and while it’s also about personality, its premise is slightly different.
 An original is something you can become over time, in case you aren’t already.
 But you’re already a giver, taker, or matcher, so with this one, it’s about switching to the right category, instead of acquiring something that’s totally new to you.

 You know plenty of examples of people who match any of the three types already, we all do.
 There are those, who are preoccupied with making sure they get their share, those who want everyone to have their fair share and of course those, who lead with generosity.

 Interestingly, Adam Grant establishes that it’s the very last category, the giver, who’s predetermined to thrive – yes, even in the competitive world of business.

 Here are 3 lessons about giving and taking, and why giving’s the best:

 - Whether we give or take depends on the specific situation.

 - Give away your power in conversation to get others on your side.

 - Givers can’t burn out if they see how big their impact is.

 If you want to (like me) build an empire on making honey, not hand grenades, then this is for you!